learnk8s/learnk8s.io/src/microsAuthentication/content.md

 service/app created
 ```

-Now, go back to the previous terminal window with the API service and issue the same request again:
+Now, use `curl` to make a request to the API service again:

 ```terminal|command=1|title=bash
 curl http://192.168.99.101:31541